cherukuriprudhvi/vector-co/README.md

 /* =========================================================
-   SET ALL ACTIVE SYSTEMS TO SAME MODE
+   SET MODE FOR ALL CHANNELS
    ========================================================= */

 void setAllMode(int v)